 To bring attention to these habits (and reward yourself for them), take it one step further and track these efforts in Degreed.
 It will enable you to see your progress and your growth over time.
 Record your learning using the Degreed button and if you’re someone who’s driven by metrics, you can look at your Degreed profile and see your progress over time.

 Have more questions about habits?
 We’ll be expanding on the topic habits, how they work, and how to develop them in an upcoming blog post as part of our new Make Learning a Habit series.
-We’ve also created a Pathway in Degreed so you can indulge your curiosity and get started developing new learning habits.
 By shifting our mindsets and leveraging the power of habit, we’ll be more than ready for the changes headed our way in the next few years while still enjoying the convenience of a smart doorbell.